-Easy Romanian Sweet Potato & Pumpkin Bars, Fall’s finest and most beloved dessert.
-Melt-in-your-mouth homemade pastry, delicious pumpkin and sweet potato filing with a vanilla touch, this is one recipe you gotta try!
+Easy Romanian Sweet Potato & Pumpkin Squares, Fall’s finest and most beloved dessert.
+Melt-in-your-mouth homemade shortcrust pastry, delicious pumpkin and sweet potato filing with a vanilla touch, this is one recipe you gotta try for Thanksgiving.
+It’s not quite the classic pumpkin pie you are used to, but it’s absolutely delicious, and so easy to make.

 And, unlike in the USA, you won’t find canned pumpkin anywhere.
 I know, how bad is that!
 I do try to make the most of it once l find some nice pumpkins, not all are sweet and best for cooking.
 Otherwise, l guess the next best thing are sweet potatoes, which can be easily found all year around and they taste pretty similar, don’t you think so?